issamfekih-if/MAGHREBIA/README.md

 ![alt text](10.png)

-10. Users can see their submitted project on their profile : <br>
+10. User can see their submitted project on their profile : <br>

 ![alt text](11.png)